lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### SCHC ACK format {#ACK}

 The SCHC ACK message MUST obey the format shown in {{Fig-ACK-Format}}.
-The DTag field, the W field and the Truncated Bitmap field are optional.
+The DTag field, the W field and the Compressed Bitmap field are optional.
-The Truncated Bitmap field can only be present in SCHC F/R modes that use windows.
+The Compressed Bitmap field can only be present in SCHC F/R modes that use windows.

 ~~~~
 |---- SCHC ACK Header ----|